TheresaLui/SelfHelpContent_v2/articles/microsoft.authorization/policy-policyenforcementnotasexpected.md

 ## **Recommended Steps**

-* **Check list**
+* Check the assignment has been applied it to the correct scope

-Check the assignment has been applied it to the correct scope.
+* Reassess the parameters in the assignment
-Reassess the parameters in the assignment.
+* Please check the resource is in the desired state (all settings and information are correctly configured)
-Please check the resource is in the desired state (all settings and information are correctly configured) If you have duplicated a built-in policy to customize the definition, please create the support ticket under 'Authoring a policy' for better suited information.
+* If you have duplicated a built-in policy to customize the definition, please create the support ticket under 'Authoring a policy' for better suited information
-You can get a list of policy samples in [our documentation](https://docs.microsoft.com/azure/governance/policy/samples/allowed-locations), [Azure-policy GitHub Repo](https://github.com/Azure/azure-policy) and [Community Policy repo.](https://github.com/Azure/Community-Policy)
+* You can get a list of policy samples in [our documentation](https://docs.microsoft.com/azure/governance/policy/samples/allowed-locations), [Azure-policy GitHub Repo](https://github.com/Azure/azure-policy), and the [Community Policy repo](https://github.com/Azure/Community-Policy)

 ## **Recommended Documents**